 When People Don't Notice You've Changed

-This site is about interpersonal skills, but the problem this article is about has a broader reach.
-Often when you feel like you've changed it seems like no one else acknowledges it.
-You've done a lot of new things, you've put a lot of work into yourself, you feel like a different person.
-But everyone still treats you the same way.
+This site is about getting past social awkwardness, but the problem this article covers has a broader scope.
+Often when you feel like you've changed, by becoming more socially polished or in some other way, it seems like no one else acknowledges it.
+You've done a lot of new things, you've put a lot of work into yourself, you feel like a different person, but everyone still treats you the same way.
 They still use the same annoying labels to describe you.
 You're still held back by your past reputation.

 The need to have people acknowledge the new and improved you can be quite powerful.
-Sometimes this need is for a practical reason: In order to get what you want, you need people to shed their past opinions of you.
-For example, the way people see you may prevent you from making friends.
-At other times you want people to think you've changed more to satisfy your own ego.
-You want to feel like you're not the screw up you used to be, and need other people's positive feedback to believe that's true.
+Sometimes this need is for a practical reason.
+In order to get what you want, everyone has to update their opinions of you (e.g., so they'll give you a shot as a friend).
+At other times you'd like people to think you've changed more to heal your own ego.
+You want to feel like you're not the screw up you used to be, and are a little too emotionally invested in outside feedback.
+If someone mentions offhand how outgoing you are it makes your day.
+But if an acquaintance casually tells you you're quiet, it totally deflates you.
+Someone's core motivation for changing could be they want to get a different reaction from others.

-If you're anything like me, if you're preoccupied with people seeing you a certain way, there are often a few people whose opinion you care about more than others.
-With these people you have a strong need to prove yourself to them.
+If you're preoccupied with people seeing you a certain way, there are often a few individuals whose opinion you care about more than others.
+You have a strong urge to prove yourself to them.
 Maybe you respect their judgment ("If they acknowledge I've changed, then I officially have!") , or they've shunned you in the past and you feel you have to win them over out of principle ("They think I'm weird do they?
 Grrrr...
 I'll show them.").
 These people could be family members, people you look up to, people you see as belonging the group who used to not give you any credit, etc.

 It's better if you just don't care about people noticing you've changed

 And of course this is easier said than done.
-If you can do it though, it's so much easier if you're just not obsessed with people acknowledging how different you are now compared to before.
-It's better if your mark for success isn't based on outside validation.
-Change to be happier for yourself and to access better things in life, not so you can get approval from people so you can salve your self-esteem.
-That's not to say you should never care about people's feedback or opinions, but don't make it your sole reason for trying to change.
+If you can do it though, it's so much simpler when you're just not obsessed with people acknowledging how different you are now compared to before.
+It's better if your standards for success aren't based on outside validation.
+Change to be happier for yourself and to access better things in life, not so you can get approval from people to salve your self-esteem.
+That's not to say you should never care about people's feedback or opinions, but don't make it your sole reason for trying to transform.

 You may not have changed as much as you think